sabamdarif/termux-desktop/README.md

 ## Key Features:

 - :books: **Easy Setup:** Easy-to-follow installation process.
-- :desktop_computer: **Desktop Styles:** Supports **XFCE**, **LXQt**, and **OPENBOX**... with beautiful themes.
+- :desktop_computer: **Desktop Styles:** Supports **XFCE**, **LXQt**, and **OPENBOX**... others with beautiful themes.
 - :mechanical_arm: **Hardware Acceleration:** It will install all the drivers in order to It will install all the drivers in order to get hardware acceleration working under termux.
+- :paperclips: **GUI Access:**
+    - Termux:X11 (Default)
-- :paperclips: **GUI Access:** Supports Termux:X11 and VNC (vnc is optional).
+    - VNC (vnc is optional and only available if chose it from custom install section).
+- :package: **Package Management:**
+    - APT (Termux's default and also recommended)
-- :package: **Package Management:** Compatible with both APT and [PACMAN](https://youtu.be/ditNvG5Nxj0) (pacman isn't well tested, so there might be some issues).
+    - [PACMAN](https://youtu.be/ditNvG5Nxj0) (pacman isn't well tested, so there might be some bugs).
 - :shopping: **App Store:** A appstore to install apps from termux and suppoted proot-distro.
-- :package: **Container** Normally, you're limited to apps that are supported by Termux, but it have a option for installing apps like LibreOffice via proot-distro / chroot-distro and use them as a native app.
+- :package: **Container** Normally, you're limited to apps that are supported by Termux, but you have a option for installing apps like LibreOffice via proot-distro / chroot-distro and use them as a native app.
+Here the proot / chroot distro works as container
-- And a lot more...
+- And a lot more
+    - I will always recommended chose the custom option during the setup and see what you can do

 ---

 ## Getting Started:

 ##### 1. Ensure Requirements Are Met:
+> [!NOTE]
+> This Only Works On Termux From Github Or Fdroid.
+Avoid using Termux from Google Play that doesn't work due to API limitations.
    - Android 8+ device
    - **[Termux](https://termux.dev/en/)** (download from [GitHub](https://github.com/termux/termux-app/releases) or [F-Droid](https://f-droid.org/en/packages/com.termux/))
-      >NOTE: This Only Works On Termux From Github Or Fdroid

-     > Avoid using Termux from Google Play due to API limitations.
    - **[Termux:X11](https://github.com/termux/termux-x11/releases)**
    - **[Termux-API](https://github.com/termux/termux-api/releases)**
    - Minimum 2GB of RAM (3GB recommended)